csc-training/elements-of-hpc/supercomputer/supercomputer_performance.md

 # Supercomputer performance

-There are some common metrics for measuring how powerful a supercomputer is and to compare it with other ones.
+There are some common metrics for measuring how powerful a supercomputer is and for comparison between each other.
 The oldest and most classic one is the number of floating point operations per second (FLOP/s) that the computer can perform.